kgrid-objects/score/docs/README.md

 # SCORE Project 10-Year Risk of Cardiovascular Disease
 Repository containing the work for creating a JavaScript version of the SCORE Project's model for estimation of ten-year risk of fatal cardiovascular disease.

+This readme file is focused on teh current (v1) implementation of the SCORE KO

 ## Inputs

 The 10-year risk score is calculated based on these inputs: